Are Coconut Products Low FODMAP?

 All cooking oils are considered low FODMAP, as they do not contain carbohydrates (which are sources of FODMAPs).
 Coconut oil is extracted by cold-pressing the coconut flesh (2), and Monash University has confirmed that it is low FODMAP (1).

-Coconut Water (Limit During the Elimination Phase)
+Coconut Water (Limit During Phase One)

 Coconut water is the clear juice harvested from the centre of immature green coconuts (2 4).
 According to Monash University and FODMAP Friendly coconut water (fresh or packaged) is high FODMAP levels of sorbitol (polyol), and moderate to high levels of fructans (oligosaccharides) (1 13).
-According to the FODMAP apps small serves of coconut water can be low FODMAP (40ml FODMAP Friendly, or 100ml Monash), however if you are in the elimination phase you will want to limit your serve.
+According to the FODMAP apps small serves of coconut water can be low FODMAP (40ml FODMAP Friendly, or 100ml Monash), however if you are in the first phase you will want to limit your serve.

 Coconut milk and cream are both made from the flesh of a mature coconut.
 Water is added to the flesh before it is ground into a fine pulp, the juice is then separated through pressing (2).
 As the fluid settles, it separates into higher-fat cream and lower fat milk (2).

-According to Monash UHT coconut milk is low FODMAP at 125ml (1/2 cup) serves (1).
+According to Monash most UHT coconut milk is low FODMAP at 125ml (1/2 cup) serves (1).
 However, be aware that these UHT milks often contain moderate FODMAPs at 150ml, and are high FODMAP at 250ml (1 cup) serving sizes (1).
 Avoid any coconut milk that contains inulin.

 Coconut yoghurt has been tested by Monash University and it is low FODMAP in 125g (1 tub) serves (14).
 When choosing your coconut yoghurt avoid products that contain inulin, fructose, high FODMAP fruit, or high FODMAP sweeteners like honey, agave or fruit juice.